 These are benefits of the blockchain itself.
 Now let’s get more specific and focus on DApps.

 “Online identity and reputation will be decentralized.
 We will own the data that belongs to us.”

-Easy transactions.
 Many banks strive to provide mobile services, but the transaction process still isn’t perfect in some cases because of the rejected transactions, commissions, and exchange rates.
-With DApps, this isn’t the case: it takes only five minutes to set up a blockchain wallet, and allow users to buy things with cryptocurrency without any fees.
+With DApps, this isn’t the case: it takes only five minutes to set up a blockchain wallet and allows users to buy things with cryptocurrency without any fees.

-Great cryptocurrency exchange experience.
-It’s more convenient to buy and sell cryptocurrencies via a mobile app, because the reaction to the price changes should be quick.
+It’s more convenient to buy and sell cryptocurrencies via a mobile app because the reaction to the price changes should be quick.
 The cryptocurrency market is extremely volatile but has lots of potential for growth.
 This makes cryptocurrency exchange apps popular.

-High security.
 Common banking apps and secret chats often struggle with security.
 Mobile applications are vulnerable, and hackers can steal money through a man-in-the-middle (MITM) attack during a transaction.
 This is impossible with Bitcoin, for example, as all data is decentralized and each member of the network has a copy of all chains.
-A blockchain based messaging app, for example, can ensure the security of your messages.
+A blockchain-based messaging app, for example, can ensure the security of your messages.

 Key industries for DApps